CcConStanTine/Paint-It/README.md

 ### Description

 In this game, your task is to move a Painter, which is painting the fields he goes through.
-Of course, there are many ways you can do it, and the main purpose of the game is to find the least possible amount of moves.
+Of course, there are many ways you can do it, and the main purpose of the game is to find the way with the least possible amount of moves.

 ### Screen-shots
 <div style="display: table-row">